-Figure 21: CFD prediction of combustion performance for port-A compared to DoE model prediction
+Figure 21.
+CFD prediction of combustion performance for port-B compared to DOE model prediction

-The combustion system was optimized using a DOE model predictor for parameters at a constraint of constant engine-out NO_x .
-The optimized configuration for a 9.8L engine at 50% load and 1200 rpm is shown in Table 10.
+The combustion system was optimized using a DOE model predictor for parameters with a constraint of constant engine-out $NO_x$ .
+The optimized configuration for a 9.8L engine at part-load is shown in Table 10.
 The DOE model predictor shows that the best configuration includes a combination of a larger nozzle hole size and a medium rail pressure based on the range considered in the study for these two factors.
-The optimum swirl for this condition is 2.4 and port-B geometry was re-designed with port inclination angle to provide trapped swirl ratio of 2.4 at these operating conditions.
-CFD predictions of ITE at various compression ratios as shown in Figure 21 show that the ITE continue to increase till compression ratio of 20.5.
+The optimum swirl for part-load condition is 2.4, which was achieved with a re-designed port-B geometry to that yield this swirl ratio at part-load conditions.
+CFD predictions of ITE at various compression ratios shows that the ITE continues to increase till a compression ratio of 20.5 as shown in Figure 21.